astrorama/PhosphorosAuxData/README.md

 where <version> = major.minor (as exemple 0.1, 1.0, 2.4, ...)

-they should contains the AuxiliariData folder with the Filters, ReddeningCurves and SEDs sub-foldres filled with actual data
+they should contains the AuxiliaryData folders: the Filters, ReddeningCurves and SEDs, filled with actual data

 The packages must be placed into the Data directory and the last_version.html must contains the <version>